PreTeXtBook/pretext/README.md

 PreTeXt
 =======

-An uncomplicated XML vocabulary for authors of research articles, textbooks, and monographs.
+An authoring and publishing system for authors of textbooks, research articles, and monographs, especially in STEM disciplines.

 GPL License.

-*Be sure* to checkout the dev branch, master is currently a fiction.

 Quickstart instructions at project website:  [pretextbook.org](https://pretextbook.org)